phil-bozzay/beamtracker/README.md

 - Im gonna go with a an analog beamforming architecture with one ADC
 - For first prototpye will use SMA-Monopoles for basic beamforming
 - 4-bit phase shifters to steer
 - Raspberry pi pico to drive everything else

+I will bandpass sample the IF frequency as i do not want to go directly to baseband I do not want to deal with:
+- LO leakage
+- DC offset
+- I/Q imbalance
+- 1/f noise

 <img width="2592" height="1002" alt="image" src="https://github.com/user-attachments/assets/e0bd105a-a4d1-4975-bcde-bfe5517c9379" />